kouphax/yobriefca.se/resources/content/entries/2015-07-29-elm-zombie-dice.md

 external: false
 ---

-[As promised](https://yobriefca.se/blog/2015/07/28/window-dot-prompt-in-elm/) yesterday evening I spent some time last night re-writing my [Zombie Dice Score Card](https://yobriefca.se/blog/2015/07/20/zombie-dice-score-card-with-reagent/), originally written in ClojureScript and [Reagent](http://reagent-project.github.io/), in [Elm](http://elm-lang.org).
+[As promised](https://yobriefca.se/blog/2015/07/28/window-dot-prompt-in-elm/) yesterday evening I spent some time re-writing my [Zombie Dice Score Card](https://yobriefca.se/blog/2015/07/20/zombie-dice-score-card-with-reagent/), originally written in ClojureScript and [Reagent](http://reagent-project.github.io/), in [Elm](http://elm-lang.org).

-If you just want to poke around the code the source for the implementations is available on Github,
+If you just want to poke around the code then the source for each implementation is available on Github,

 1. [The Elm implementation](https://github.com/kouphax/zombie-dice-elm)
 2. [The ClojureScript implementation](https://github.com/kouphax/zombie-dice)